steamship-core/steamship-langchain/README.md

-# Steamship Python Client Library For Langchain (🦜️🔗)
+# Steamship Python Client Library For LangChain (🦜️🔗)

-Steamship is the fastest way to build, ship, and use full-lifecycle language AI.
+[Steamship](https://steamship.com/) is the fastest way to build, ship, and use full-lifecycle language AI.

-This repository contains langchain adapters for Steamship, enabling langchain developers to rapidly deploy their apps on Steamship to automatically get:
+This repository contains [LangChain](https://langchain.readthedocs.io/en/latest/) adapters for Steamship, enabling LangChain developers to rapidly deploy their apps on Steamship to automatically get:

 - Production-ready API endpoint(s)
 - Horizontal scaling across dependencies / backends